rklopman/GettingandCleaningDataCourseProject/README.md

 The following parts are used by the script:
 * test data in UCI HAR Dataset/test:
   * test/X_test.txt: estimated variables and additional vectors
-  * test/y_test.txt: identifications of activities performed (e.g., WALKING)
+  * test/y_test.txt: identifiers of activities performed (e.g., WALKING)
-  * test/subject_test.txt: identifications of subjects (persons) performing the activities
+  * test/subject_test.txt: identifiers of subjects (persons) performing the activities
 * train data in UCI HAR Dataset/train:
   * X_train.txt: estimated variables and additional vectors
-  * y_train.txt: identifications of activities performed (e.g., WALKING)
+  * y_train.txt: identifiers of activities performed (e.g., WALKING)
-  * subject_train.txt: identifications of subjects (persons) performing the activities
+  * subject_train.txt: identifiers of subjects (persons) performing the activities
 * metadata in UCI HAR Dataset:
-  * activity_labels.txt: cross reference between identifications of activities and their short names
+  * activity_labels.txt: cross reference between identifiers of activities and their short names
   * features.txt: names of measurement variables

 The script does not use the signal recordings themselves.